nikitha75/fsjs-project-10/Readme.md

 Hey all!

-This is Nikitha
+This is Nikitha :)

-This landing page was built from scratch using HTML & CSS :)
+This landing page was built from scratch

+Tech stack used
+- HTML
+- CSS

+Link to the webpage - [Click here](https://fsjs-project-10.netlify.app/)